 This same principle would apply to any employer who had a duty of care to ensure the safety of the children in their care by performing background checks on all potential employees.

 If you’d like to speak with a member of our team about a compensation claim against a paedophile, then please don’t hesitate to get in touch.
+We could help you access free legal advice from a friendly solicitor.

 The CICA is an agency of the Ministry of Justice.
 Its purpose is to award victims of criminal injury with compensation for the effects of what they have been through.
 The CICA awards compensation to people who have suffered injuries as a result of being a victim of a violent crime, people who have lost loved ones to murder and to people who have suffered psychological trauma as a result of experiencing a crime.
 This jurisdiction includes handling cases of people who have been the victim of childhood sexual abuse.
 CICA claims are independent of the court system, meaning that whether or not the perpetrator has even been convicted of committing the abuse against you, you can still be eligible to receive compensation provided there is at least some proof that the abuse did occur.